deanpatel2/deanpatel2.github.io/work.md

 - Developed a multi-columnar noise detection model that identifies anomalies between related values at the row-level of datasets
   - E.g. If a city and zip were both valid in their own right, but did not match semantically (i.e. 02110 and New York City), we wanted to identify that as noise

->GlobalIDs gave me a taste of project management along with the opportunity to grapple with senior-level data science problems on the cutting-edge where scalability was paramount.
+>GlobalIDs gave me a taste of project management along with the opportunity to grapple with cutting-edge data science problems where scalability was paramount.

 ---

 ### Nuvera
-#### Data Analysis Co-op
+#### Data Automation Co-op
 #### *January 2020 - May 2020*

 [Nuvera](https://www.nuvera.com/) is a manufacturer of zero-emissions hydrogen fuel cells and engines.

-**Essential task**: *Build an extensible Python application for test engineers that serves as a "hub" for their data automation processes, enhancing existing visualizations and adding new ones.*
+**The mission**: *Build an extensible Python application for test engineers that serves as a "hub" for their data automation processes, enhancing existing visualizations and adding new ones.*

 Accomplishments/responsibilities: